For over a hundred years, Sherman Clay Pianos have paved their way as one of the most recognized pianos of both professionals and beginners.

 Over fifty years ago, Sherman and Clay pianos were purchased by Bern Schwartz and today, Schwartz’s sons carry on the legacy of Sherman and Clay pianos; exerting every effort to live up to the name the Leander Sherman and C.C.
 Clay have made.

-What Sherman Clay Offers Today
+What Sherman Clay Offered Pre-Closure:

 SUBSCRIBE TO OUR FREE EZINE: